EyeCrown/GB_TopDownGame/README.md

 ## Presentations

-This is a tiny game for GameBoy Classic DMG.
-It's a dungeon crawler where you play a knight fighting monsters to reach a tresor deep in the dungeon.
+This is a tiny game for Game Boy Classic DMG.
+It's a dungeon crawler where you play a knight fighting monsters to reach a treasure deep in the dungeon.

-This game is developed fully in **assembly code gbz80**
+This game is developed in **assembly codeGBZ80**

 ## Topics
 - Memory management